 Compare Financial Aid Packages

-You Have Time to Mull it Over
+You Have Time to Mull the First College and Others Over

 The good news is colleges will give you some time to consider the offer and decide whether or not you want to accept.
 This buys you some time so you don’t need to rush.
-Just make a note of the deadlines.
+Just make a note of the final deadlines.
 If you end up accepting that first college’s offer—great!
 Just make sure you wait until you hear back from others before committing.